zmanian/mqttt/README.md

 # MQTT-Trusted

 The trusted messaging framework based on MQTT and crypto signatures.
+MQTTT signs and validates message with Ethereum style ECDSA secp256k1 signatures allowing nodes on an MQTTT network to link their identities to Ethereum blockchain accounts while using MQTT to communicate.

 ## Installation